cis-advising-handbook/cis-advising-handbook.github.io/waitlist.md

 If you are no longer interested in registering for a waitlist course, you should withdraw your request.
 You can do so via the [Waitlisty site]({{page.links.cis_waitlist}}).

+## Quaker Consortium & exchange students

+If you are a non-Penn student (e.g., Quaker Consortium, foreign exchange student) taking a course at Penn, make sure that your email address in Penn's student record system is set via [https://srfs.upenn.edu/student-records/update-data](https://srfs.upenn.edu/student-records/update-data).
+By default, your email address is unset, and when you submit a Permission Request it will have your name but no email address associated with it, so Waitlisty doesn't know how to import your request.
+Once you set your email address, your existing Permission Requests will be updated to include your email and Waitlisty will be able to import them; there is no need to resubmit the requests.

 ## Problems with Waitlisty